First Things First:

 So how long will this run?

 This test I am currently expecting to run for one month.
+This is now a permanent change.

 If I start seeing the blog get impacted negatively instead, I will pull them sooner.